Gjelina's Chickpea Stew

 Tools

-• Spice Grinder - Grinding whole spices offers a big flavor payoff for relatively little effort.
-This grinder gets the job done and is easy to clean and store.
-It's also great for when a recipe needs a lot of freshly ground pepper.
+- Spice Grinder - Grinding whole spices offers a big flavor payoff for relatively little effort.
+I eventually bought two grinders, one for sweet or neutral ingredients (mainly sugar and oats) and the other for savory.
+This model gets the job done and is easy to clean and store.

 My Favorite Cooking Tools spotlights the kitchen equipment I have owned and used for years.